Right-To-Know information available on all campuses

-Each institution must annually make available to prospective and enrolled students the completion or graduation rate of certificate- or degree-seeking, first-time, fulltime, undergraduate students.
+Each institution must annually make available to prospective and enrolled students the completion or graduation rate of certificate- or degree-seeking, first-time, full-time undergraduate students.
 The completion and graduation rate must be disaggregated by gender, major racial/ethnic subgroups, recipients of Federal Pell Grant and subsidized Direct Stafford Loans, recipients of neither Federal Pell Grant nor subsidized Direct Stafford Loans.

 The data are to be available by July 1 each year for the most recent cohort that has had 150 percent of normal time for completion by August 31 of the prior year.
-If the information is requested by a prospective students, it must be made available prior to the student's enrolling or entering into any financial obligation with the institution.
+If the information is requested by a prospective student, it must be made available prior to the student's enrolling or entering into any financial obligation with the institution.

 Note: Institutions may add other information to their completion/graduation rate disclosures (e.g., graduation rates for other timeframes, but the HEA-required information must be identifiable and separate from any additional information).